He that hateth dissembleth with his lips, and layeth up deceit within him;

 Wise men learn to be deaf to flattery and praise and attentive to rebukes (Pr 2:16; 6:24; 7:5; 20:19; 29:5).
 They know open rebuke is better than secret love (Pr 27:5; 28:23).
 They prefer the wounds of a friend than the kisses of an enemy (Pr 27:6; Ps 141:5).
 They know there is little profit in receiving praise, and it can lead to much harm (Pr 26:28).

-Solomon wrote this proverb to warn about the hidden dangers of flattery and hypocrisy in relationships, but the blessed God of heaven will expose deceitful and vicious thoughts and intentions (Pr 26:25-26).
+Solomon wrote this proverb to warn about the hidden dangers of flattery and hypocrisy in relationships, but a loving Father in heaven will expose deceitful and vicious thoughts and intentions (Pr 26:25-26).
 He alone knows the heart, and He knows all the heart (Jer 17:10; Heb 4:13).
 Patiently practice wisdom, and leave discovery and vengeance to Him.

 The most subtle deceit and cover for hatred is that used by whores, who use flattery to disarm and seduce their victims (Pr 2:16; 5:3; 6:24; 7:5,21; 22:14).
 The Church of Rome is called a great whore, for she uses religious lies and pretensions to ensnare her victims (Rev 17:1-6; I Tim 4:1-3; Matt 23:14).
-Do not believe her deceitful lies pretending goodwill and peace but designed to take you away from apostolic religion and the Bible.
+Do not believe her deceitful lies pretending goodwill and peace; they are used to take you away from apostolic religion and the Bible.